-In August’s first Travel Tip Tuesday post we are highlighting the airport security checkpoint and what you need to know to get through it fast!
 There are several tricks of the trade that travel pros use to make their airport security experience easier and quicker.
-In this article we share several TSA Tips designed to help you get through airport security faster!
+We reveal all in this article by sharing several TSA Tips designed to help you get through airport security faster!

 Travel Tip Tuesday Tip #29 – Get through Airport Security Faster – TSA Tips you need to know